-These services may require a minimum night stay as well as cleaning fees, milage limits and charges, as well as pick up and drop off time frames.
+These services may require a minimum night stay.
+They may also require cleaning fees, milage limits and charges, as well as pick up and have specific drop off time frames.

 6. What to Expect When Traveling in VW Bus

-The VW bus is said to have good visibility as well as drivability, with easy steering.
+The VW bus is said to have good visibility, drivability, with easy steering.

-Since 1973, Volkswagen has offered models with both manual and automatic transmissions, so depending on your preference, you can choose a model that fits your comfort level.
+Since 1973, Volkswagen has offered models with both manual and automatic transmissions.
+That means you can choose a model that fits your comfort level, depending on your preference.

 The seats in a VW bus are fairly elevated, so you are sitting high up in the driver’s seat.

 Most renovated campervans will feature a small kitchenette with a sink, cabinets, and even a hot plate/stove top.